Jiaxigu/Jiaxigu.github.io/about.md

 ## Welcome!

 This is my personal blog.
-In most cases, the blogs are about data science with python.
+Posts are, in most cases, about data science with python.

-Data science greatly advances cross-disciplinary studies in fruitful ways.
-Sometimes I would have topics from sports, gaming, linguistics and music involved.
+Data science advances cross-disciplinary studies in fruitful ways.
+Some of my favorite topics are sports, gaming, linguistics and music.

 ## Me